Njaya2019/Store/README.md

 ```
 ### Signup
 ```
+POST users/signup
+    {
+        "email": "your email",
-POST users/signup {"email": "your email", "firstname": "your firstname", "password": "your desired password", "confirm_password": "the password you had provided in the previous field"}
+        "firstname": "your firstname",
+        "password": "your desired password",
+        "confirm_password": "the password you had provided in the previous field" }
 ```
 ### Signin
 ```
+POST users/signin
+    {
+        "email": "your email",
-POST users/signin {"email": "your email", "password": "the password you had signup with"}
+        "password": "the password you had signup with" }
 ```

 ## Installation